-First and foremost, you likely have a degree of trust and rapport with your relatives that can be difficult to replicate with non-family employees.
-This can create a more cohesive and collaborative work environment and help ensure that everyone is invested in the business’s success.
+First and foremost, you likely have a degree of trust with your relatives that can be difficult to replicate with non-family employees.
+This can create a more collaborative work environment and help ensure that everyone is invested in the business’s success.

 However, hiring family members can also send the wrong signal to other employees.
-If other team members feel like family members receive preferential treatment, it can create resentment and tension among your non-family employees.
+If other team members feel like family members receive preferential treatment, it can create resentment and tension.
 This can lead to decreased morale and productivity and even increased turnover as employees feel undervalued and marginalized.

 Save on self-employment taxes

-From a financial perspective, hiring family members can also be advantageous.
+From a financial perspective, hiring family members can be beneficial when it comes to your business tax situation.
 When you hire your child who’s under age 18, their earnings may not be considered employment for Social Security and Medicare taxes (FICA taxes) or Federal Unemployment Tax Act (FUTA tax), depending on your business structure.
 This allows you to shift some of your earnings to your child and reduce your self-employment tax burden.
-However, this is only the case if your business isn’t incorporated (S or C Corp) or a partnership that includes non-parent partners.
+However, this is only the case if your business isn’t incorporated or a partnership that includes non-parent partners.

 Boost retirement savings